openepicdev/maintaine.rs/source/bxcodec.md

 > [github.com/bxcodec](https://github.com/bxcodec)
 > [maintaine.rs/bxcodec](https://maintaine.rs/bxcodec)

 I’m [Iman Tumorang](https://imantumorang.com/), currently working as a full-time engineer at [Veriff](https://veriff.com), one of the biggest ID verification solution startups in Estonia.
 Prior to this, I also worked in a couple of industries, such as payment, media, and CRM.
-Throughout my professional journey, I’ve been following the open-source community.
+Throughout my professional journey, I’ve been following the Open Source community.
 Even though I haven’t made considerable contributions to any popular projects, I can proudly say I’ve been maintaining a couple of my Golang libraries, which a few people fortunately use.

-I noticed a correlation between my professional career and open-source contributions.
+I noticed a correlation between my professional career and Open Source contributions.
 All my Golang libraries are inspired by the problems I encounter in my work.
 Sometimes, I need to create a small library to speed up development time.
 If I see that it can be helpful in the public, I will make it open-source; if not, it will remain an internal source within the company.

 In this story, I will share how I delved into the world of Open Source, including the learnings, the challenges, and, of course, the fun of it.